(Photo: Getty Images)

 By Neale Harvey

-Allen, 31, who is in the foothills of his coaching career and revealed he is to be mentored this year by former England cricket coach Peter Moores, was thrown into the deep end against and in 2006, aged 20, and never played another Test.
+Allen, 31, who is in the foothills of his coaching career and revealed he is to be mentored this year by former England cricket coach Peter Moores, was thrown into the deep end against New Zealand and Argentina in 2006, aged 20, and never played another Test.

 Injuries also hampered his international chances, but Allen believes the coaching systems now in place make it far less likely that teenagers like Marcus Smith, Nick Isiekwe and the Curry twins, Tom and Ben, will fall by the Test wayside as he sadly once did.